Our PROJECTS...

 Liaison with the main bus operator, Stagecoach, involved planning alterations to the route of the S6 Swindon to Oxford express bus service, to better serve the development.
 The S6 service is both regular and efficient and, in peak periods, provides a quicker option for travel to the centre of Oxford than the car.
 Service S6 is proposed to be diverted via the proposed link road, bringing the proposed residential development within easy walking distance of the bus service.

-A hybrid planning application was submitted in November 2018 and includes up to 700 homes, an extra care development of up to 70 units, a local centre, a one form entry primary school (in grounds allowing for later expansion to a two form entry school) and the link road with roundabout junctions on the A420 and A415.
-The application is supported by a Transport Assessment and Travel Plan prepared by Key Transport Consultants.
+In 2022 a hybrid planning application was submitted that included up to 660 homes, an extra care development of up to 70 units, a local centre, a one form entry primary school (in grounds allowing for later expansion to a two form entry school) and the link road with roundabout junctions on the A420 and A415.
+The application was supported by a Transport Assessment and Travel Plan prepared by Key Transport Consultants(KTC).